-It is all well and good to find the right influencer whose campaign will generate high quality leads to your ecommerce store.
-However, at the end of the day, you still need to optimize your strategy so that you maximize return on investment.
+It is all well and good to find the right influencer whose campaign will generate high-quality leads to your ecommerce store.
+However, at the end of the day, you still need to optimize your strategy so that you maximize your return on investment.

-Engagement is basically how much a post is viewed, liked and shared on a social media platform.
-After paying an influencer for a shout out or to run a campaign, CPE will help you determine whether it was a worthy investment.
+Engagement is basically how much a post is viewed, liked, and shared on a social media platform.
+After paying an influencer for a shout-out or to run a campaign, CPE will help you determine whether it was a worthy investment.

 Click-through Rate (CTR) is the next metric after CPE that you must track as it tells you how many people actually followed the link back to your Shopify store.

-Following the tracked links helps you calculate how many conversions came from your influencer marketing campaign or shout outs.
+Following the tracked links helps you calculate how many conversions came from your influencer marketing campaign or shout-outs.

 Google and Facebook analytics are invaluable tools for tracking influencer metrics within the YouTube and Facebook/Instagram platforms.
-The total engagement, likes and shares can be easily tracked through the internal analytics platforms.
+The total engagement, likes, and shares can be easily tracked through internal analytics platforms.

 The sites additionally provide plugins that can be copied into your Shopify store’s backend code to track CTR and thus CPE.
-Hyperauditor provides 3rd Party (unbiased) influencer metrics on millions of indexed Instagram profiles where it generates AI driven reports on the potential earnings from engaging a particular influencer based on their profile history.
+Hyperauditor provides 3rd Party (unbiased) influencer metrics on millions of indexed Instagram profiles where it generates AI-driven reports on the potential earnings from engaging a particular influencer based on their profile history.

-This metric can be used by businesses to gauge the potential ROI on working with different influencers across the mentioned platforms.
+This metric can be used by businesses to gauge the potential ROI of working with different influencers across the mentioned platforms.